maksyuki/TaichiGAME/README.md

 ## Contribution
 If you want to contribute to TaichiGAME, be sure to review the [guidelines](CONTRIBUTING.md).
 This is an open project and contributions and collaborations are always welcome!!
 This project adheres to TaichiGAME's [code_of_conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

-We use GitHub issues for tracking requests and bugs, so please direct specific questions to [issues panel](https://github.com/maksyuki/TaichiGAME/issues).
+I use GitHub issues for tracking requests and bugs, so please direct specific questions to [issues panel](https://github.com/maksyuki/TaichiGAME/issues).

 The TaichiGAME project strives to abide by generally accepted best practices in open-source software development, so feel free to raise a issues :smile: